 |Mechanism of Action||Tetracycline inhibits bacterial growth in Gram-positive and Gram-negative bacteria by disrupting codon-anticodon interactions at the ribosome, thus blocking protein synthesis.
 Specifically, tetracycline binds to a single site on the 30S ribosomal subunit and inhibit protein synthesis by blocking the attachment of charged aminoacyl-tRNA to the A site on the ribosome.
 Thus, they prevent introduction of new amino acids to the nascent peptide chain.

-Mammalian cells are not vulnerable to the effect of tetracycline as these cells contain no 30S ribosomal subunits so do not accumulate the drug.
+Mammalian cells are not vulnerable to the effect of Tetracycline as these cells contain no 30S ribosomal subunits so do not accumulate the compound.
 Tetracycline inhibits protein synthesis by preventing amino-acyl tRNA from binding to the “A” site in the bacterial ribosome.

-Tetracycline has several clinical uses in treating bacterial infections such as Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, Brill-Zinsser disease as well as to treat upper respiratory infections and acne.
+Tetracycline has activity against the bacteria causing the following: Q fever, Rocky Mountain spotted fever, tick fevers, typhus fever, Brill-Zinsser disease as well as to treat upper respiratory infections and acne.
 It has been used in studies of multidrug resistance and potential side effects including acute pancreatitis.